Tuesday, July 31, 2007

 The interesting part, however, is the discussion of the dismissal of suits against the student defendants.
 The plaintiffs sued everyone in sight, including student government dudes.
 Down near page 43, you can read:

 Despite these facts, the plaintiffs insist that the Student Government Defendants were state actors because the Student Senate's existence and its power to regulate student organizations, including the College Voice, derive from the CUNY Bylaws and CSI Governance Plan.
 But, assuming that state law or regulations gave the Student Government Defendants the power to act as they did, these laws and regulations certainly did not require the Defendants to do so.
 As a result, the state authorization was insufficient to establish that the Student Government Defendants were state actors in the circumstances presented here.
+This may be of significant interest to those who are worried about the ASUC's autonomy.
+It's a Second Circuit decision, so may not be directly applicable, but it's worth keeping in mind.

 . . .